-Brief Description of Employees and Employers Organizations
+Brief Description of Employees’ and Employers’ Associations

-The largest employer organization in the United States is the United States Chamber of Commerce, a organization dedicated to representing employer interests by engaging in lobbying campaigns.
-In certain heavily unionized sectors (e.g., healthcare), employers can and do create multi-employer bargaining organizations to collectively negotiate the terms of collective bargaining agreements with employee-elected unions.
+The U.S. Chamber of Commerce, an organisation dedicated to representing employers’ interests by engaging in lobbying campaigns, is the largest employers’ organisation in the United States.
+In certain heavily unionised sectors (e.g., healthcare), employers can and do create multi-employer bargaining organisations to collectively negotiate the terms of collective bargaining agreements with employee-elected unions.

 Rights and Importance of Trade Unions